lokanta/lokanta.github.io/_posts/2020-06-08-disinterconnecting-selves.md

 It is the same for all conditioned phenomena.
 This includes everything in the world around us: none of it can be regarded as an intrinsic part of our self that is fixed and stable.
 Nor can external phenomena be our intrinsic self, existing in some sort of interconnected totality.
 Like all conditioned things, we arise in dependence on causes.
 We do not exist in isolation but in relation to other phenomena, causes and conditions.
 So, even though we are interconnected with all the things on this earth—in that we are dependent on its resources of oxygen, water and food—we are not ‘one’ with all the things in the sense that they are also ‘us’.
 Everything that makes up our bodies, all the elements of earth, water, air heat arise out of causes and conditions, and are merely borrowed by our bodies for a short time only, in an ongoing process of change.

-To make this point clearer, after pointing out the mendicants wrong view of an externalised self in the Simile of the Snake, the Buddha asks:
+To make this point clearer, after pointing out the mendicants wrong view of an externalised self in the *Simile of the Snake*, the Buddha asks:

 > The Buddha: *“What do you think, mendicants?
 Suppose a person was to carry off the grass, sticks, branches, and leaves in this Jeta’s Grove, or burn them, or do what they want with them.
 Would you think, ‘This person is carrying us off, burning us, or doing what they want with us?’”*
 > Mendicants: *“No, sir.”*